 Croucher Summer Courses are to be held in Hong Kong preferably on the premises of a university with a suitable residential setting.
 It is not a programme to be held at an expensive conference venue.
 Appropriate lecture facilities, training laboratories, equipment and consumables, and a suitable space for poster sessions should be secured well in advance.
 It is recommended that residential accommodation is located within walking distance of the course venue.

 Applications for Croucher Foundation sponsorship and funding of a Summer Course should be submitted through the relevant administrative office in one of the universities in Hong Kong by 30th June.
-The Foundation considers requests for Summer Course support once a year.
+The Foundation usually considers requests for Summer Course support once a year or as announced.
 Please enter the online system here.

 As the Foundation only accepts applications through relevant designated University offices and there are institutional quotas for entries, each University may at its discretion pronounce an internal deadline for screening applications.
 Prospective applicants are advised to check with their own university administrative offices in preparing their proposals.
 The Foundation does not provide critiques for unsuccessful applications.